Country corridor · Germany to the United States

 What triggered the US conversation.

 The triggers cluster into a recognisable set.
-A long-standing European OEM customer is consolidating production onto US-based platforms and has asked the firm to qualify in the United States to retain the relationship.
+A long-standing European OEM customer is consolidating production onto US-based platforms and has asked the company to qualify in the United States to retain the relationship.
 A first US OEM, US health system, or US federal contracting officer met at IMTS, Hannover Messe USA, MEDICA, RSNA, or RSA has issued an opportunistic RFQ.
-A second-generation principal who spent three to five years in the United States, often through a US business school, a US engineering rotation, or a US subsidiary leadership role, has returned to the family firm and named the US scale gap as the next decade.
+A second-generation owner who spent three to five years in the United States, often through a US business school, a US engineering rotation, or a US subsidiary leadership role, has returned to the family firm and named the US scale gap as the next decade.

 A separate trigger pattern follows US policy shifts.
 The Inflation Reduction Act and Section 30D battery-localisation rules pulled European OEM consolidation toward US-based plants.
 The CHIPS and Science Act opened semiconductor and downstream-tooling capex cycles.
 USMCA rules of origin pulled automotive consolidation into a North American footprint.
 The Buy American Act, BABA 2021, and the FAR / DFARS clause stack pulled federal procurement into a US-content-first contract.
 Each shift created a commercial conversation that the German Mittelstand register, calibrated for European procurement, was not prepared for.